CapstoneThrone/MotorControl/README.md

 * 2.)
 Start the Serial Communication with the Arduino Mega: rosrun rosserial_arduino serial_node.py /dev/ttyACM0
+  **Note: This port is determined in linux by running "dmesg | grep tty", it may be different on your machine

  * You can echo the mcVoltageFeedback and mcBNO topics to see their output ** "rostopic echo mcBNO"